ibm-mas/ansible-devops/ibm/mas_devops/roles/cp4d_db2wh/README.md

 - Environment Variable: `DB2WH_TEMP_STORAGE_SIZE_GB`
 - Default: `100`

-### db2wh_admin_username
+### cpd_api_username
-TODO: Provide details about this input, some old doc said this user needs to already exist in CP4D .. this appears to be used to authenticate an API request to create the database in CP4D v3.5 **and** as the credentials to access the database.
+Required for CP4D v3.5 only.
+These credentials are used to call the REST API to create the database because CP4D v3.5 Kubernetes API is broken.
+Yes, the default admin account for CP4D v3.5 really is set up as admin/password.

-- Environment Variable: `DB2WH_ADMIN_USER`
+- Environment Variable: `CPD_API_USERNAME`
 - Default: `admin`

-### db2wh_admin_password
+### cpd_api_password
-TODO: Provide details about this input, see comments about `db2wh_admin_username` ... the author left no documentation and it's unclear from reading the code what the expectations are here due to the dual purpose of the user credential properties for both accessing and creating the database.
+Required for CP4D v3.5 only.
+These credentials are used to call the REST API to create the database because CP4D v3.5 Kubernetes API is broken.
+Yes, the default admin account for CP4D v3.5 really is set up as admin/password.

-- Environment Variable: `DB2WH_ADMIN_PASSWORD`
+- Environment Variable: `CPD_API_PASSWORD`
-- Default: `password` (Ay, caramba!)
+- Default: `password`

 ### mas_instance_id
 Providing this and `mas_config_dir` will instruct the role to generate a JdbcCfg template that can be used to configure MAS to connect to this database.